With everyone’s busy schedules, we can all agree that easy sheet pan dinners like this Lemon Rosemary Chicken recipe are a necessity.

 Benefits of Sheet Pan Dinners

-If you’re looking for simple, delicious, and healthy, this Rosemary Lemon Chicken Sheet Pan Dinner might be exactly what you need for full, happy bellies around your table.
+If you’re looking for simple, delicious, and healthy, this Lemon Rosemary Chicken recipe might be exactly what you need for full, happy bellies around your table.

 The beauty of sheet pan or one pan dinners is that all the ingredients cook together on one baking sheet.
 Thus, making the cooking and cleaning process super simple!